What is a 90% LTV mortgage

-With so much choice it can be difficult to decide which deal’s right for you.
+With so much choice it can be hard to decide which deal’s right for you.

-Before choosing your mortgage, it’s really important to make sure you know its true cost, rather than just picking the lowest rate.
+Before choosing your mortgage, make sure you know the true cost.
+Avoid just picking the lowest rate.

-This is because the lowest rate doesn’t always mean the cheapest mortgage.
+This is because the lowest rate does not always mean the cheapest mortgage.

 The true cost is the total amount you'll pay back over the initial period.
-This means the interest, capital repayments and fees, minus any incentives like cashback.
+This means the interest, capital repayments and lender fees.